blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/001-dingo-node-setup.md

 ### Step 7 - Enable and Start the Service

-Enable the service to start on boot and start it now:
+Enable the service to start on boot, then start it:

 ```
 sudo systemctl daemon-reload